 Being a writer means seeking out mystery, discovering beauty, sharing experiences, and wrestling with words to tell the truth about our lives simply and honestly.

-My poems have been included in numerous journals and anthologies including The New Southerner, Iodine, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and The Sound of Poets Cooking.
+My poems have been included in numerous journals and anthologies including The New Southerner, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and Main Street Rag.
 I've published three poetry chapbooks and produced a CD of my original poems.

 As an author of local history, I've written or co-written four books on Haywood County in